Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Azure Active Directory (Azure AD) requires the implementation of domain controllers on Azure virtual machines.
+### Microsoft Entra ID requires the implementation of domain controllers on Azure virtual machines.

 - [ ] Yes.
 - [x] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Azure Active Directory (Azure AD) provides authentication services for resources hosted in Azure and Microsoft 365.
+### Microsoft Entra ID provides authentication services for resources hosted in Azure and Microsoft 365.

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Each user account in Azure Active Directory (Azure AD) can be assigned only one license.
+### Each user account in Microsoft Entra ID can be assigned only one license.

 - [ ] Yes.
 - [x] No.